Dental Implants River Ridge

 Dental implants offer several exceptional benefits for patients, especially when compared to their more traditional alternatives.
 These include:

-• Because they replicate the entire structure of your natural tooth (both crown and root), patients are able to enjoy stronger oral health and reduced chances of jawbone deterioration in the long run.
+• They replicate the entire structure of your natural tooth (both crown and root), so patients can enjoy stronger oral health.
+This also reduces the chances of jawbone deterioration in the long run.

 • Dental implants can be treated just like natural teeth – this means that you won’t have to make any changes to your diet or oral hygiene routine!